 Background Information:

 The K9HZ T41 MAIN board is the next generation of hardware for the T41 software-defined transceiver.
 This is essentially Al Peter’s V011 board with the addition of some extra control lines for off-board accessories, front panel support, display voltage selection, new display driver section, and a soft-ON/OFF unit that provides for Teensy shutdown code.
 The only plug-in boards used in this version are the Teensy audio hat and the Teensy board itself.
 The rest of the plug-in board hardware has been moved to the MAIN board so that it can be customized to the needs of the T41.
 This gives lower noise and wider flat bandwidth signals from and to the DAC and ADC.
+Note that software exists for testing out your V12 MAIN board.
+The MAIN board should be the first board in your T41 that you build because the Teensy processor will be used for testing the functions of the other boards when you build them.

 Four things are new: